 One Year FNP Certificate Option for Accelerated Entry Level MSN Graduates*

-Students who complete the SF State Accelerated Entry Level MSN program become eligible to pursue the FNP Certificate option after attaining 1 year RN clinical experience.
-The One Year FNP Certificate option is offered jointly by the School of Nursing and College of Extended Learning.
+Students who complete the SF State Accelerated Entry Level MSN program become eligible to pursue the FNP Certificate option after attaining one year of RN clinical experience.
+The One Year FNP Certificate option is offered jointly by the School of Nursing and College of Professional & Global Education.
 It comprises five additional courses which prepare students for both California NP certification and national board certification (American Academy of Nurse Practitioners & American Nurses Credentialing Center).
 Nurse Practitioners (NPs) are licensed to practice autonomously and in collaboration with other health care professionals to assess, diagnose, treat, and manage the health needs of patients of all ages.

 *This option is available by application after one year RN experience and within five years of graduation from our Entry Level MSN programs at a rate of $675 per unit.
-The One Year FNP Options is not available to Nursing Administration students.
+The One Year FNP Option is not available to Nursing Administration students.

 - Minimum Grade Point Average of 3.0 or above in the last 60 semester units earned

 - Provide evidence of health related work or volunteer experience